rubiefawn/remedy/docs/core.md

 -  A petrified creature is transformed, along with any nonmagical objects it is wearing or carrying, into a solid inanimate substance.
 While in this state, the creature is immune to toxic damage and cannot gain any other status effects.
 Any alterations to this rigid form remain after the petrified status is removed.
 -  A petrified creature cannot move, speak, or regain stamina.
 -  A petrified creature automatically fails evade rolls unless the attacker rolls disaster.

+>[!NOTE]
--  The petrified status can be gained up to twice.
+The petrified status can be gained up to twice.
 If a creature has more than one level of the petrified status, it becomes unconscious (see the status effect) until the petrified status ends.

 ### Poisoned